 “I believed that change had to start in our education system, which lacked technology training, and so that’s where I started with a dream to help children become inventors because that’s what I wanted to be when I was a child,” she said.
 Now her technology training curriculum has been endorsed by the Jordanian government.

 Ms. Ali was awarded a fellowship for the Executive Education Program at IMD Business School in Lausanne, Switzerland, an award sponsored by the school.
-She was joined by three other winners in special award categories.

 A time for entrepreneurial resilience